 11 -18 December 2020 | 4 January - 16 February 2021

 REQUEST PORTFOLIO | +44 (0) 20 7590 9991

 Everard Read London presents a WINTER exhibition of new paintings and sculpture by more than 15 artists from South Africa and the diaspora.

-The exhibition includes a new work by South Africa’s pre-eminent realist painter, John Meyer.
-Entitled Genesis, Meyer captures the ephemeral beauty of the night sky with two iconic baobabs as silent witnesses.
-The wonder and vastness of the cosmos and stark beauty of the rocky landscape evoke a sense of deep time that feels reassuring in these uncertain days.
+In South Africa’s pre-eminent realist painter, John Meyer's new painting entitled Genesis, the artist captures the ephemeral beauty of the night sky with two iconic baobabs as silent witnesses.
+The wonder and magnitude of the cosmos and stark beauty of the rocky landscape evokes a sense of deep time and provides solace and perspective in times like these.

 Political satire has long been Brett Murray’s primary preoccupation and his sculptural works in bronze, steel and marble take aim at the culture wars, the clash between Afrocentrism and Eurocentrism, and the old and the new South Africas.
 “Poking fun at his country’s imperfect transition to democracy has proved more tragic than comic a pastime”* and in his most recent work, Murray turns his attention inward and withdraws to the intimacy of his home.
 But the political cannot be kept out, it leaks from a multitude of digital screens and his Self Portrait in this exhibition hints at sleepless nights.